moemchen13/RL/README.md

 - [x] Write Example TODO\
   [Example](https://doi.org/10.1016/j.jml.2015.09.001)\
   Description:\
-    This is an example on how we should note TODOs.\
+    This is an example on how we should note TODOs.
-  - [ ] means the task is still open\
+  - [ ] means the task is still open
   - [x] means the task has already finished \
   :eyes: This emoji behind a task notes that it was already started\
   Dont forget to check the box.\
   commit: \
   f5ba072
-- [ ] Implement DQN
+- [ ] Implement DDQN
 - [ ] Implement DDPG
 - [ ] Implement SAC :eyes:
 - [ ] DQN Extension